under-score/imagedup/README.md

 # imagedup
-A proof of principle python scrip to find duplicated image regions in scientific papers
+A proof of principle python script to find duplicated image regions in scientific papers

 Developed on Sequoia 15.2

 Created with the help of chatGPT 4o mini

-Preliminary version - still a lot of bugs
+Very early beta - still a lot of bugs

 ## background
 https://towardsdatascience.com/bag-of-visual-words-in-a-nutshell-9ceea97ce0fb